DeFosu/portfolio-kelvin/README.md

 # portfolio-kelvin
-Portfolio layout for Kelvin from Figma.
+Adaptive portfolio layout for Kelvin from Figma.